rapid7/metasploit-framework/Using-Rubocop.md

 ```

 #### But I copied it from another module!
 Consistency is a virtue only when it is correct.
 (In all seriousness, use your best judgement here, and don't be afraid to ask.).
-Also, we allow cleaning up other modules too, though be forewarned, have a way to actually test modules you cleanup.
+Also, we allow cleaning up other modules too, though be forewarned, please have a way to test any modules you clean up.